 This elective course allows for the study of various finance topics which are not a part of the regular course offerings.
 Special topics will be announced in advance and this course may be repeated for additional credit as the topic changes.
-To repeat the course to improve a grade; the topic, the course number, and the semester hours must be the same.
+To repeat the course to improve a grade, the topic, the course number, and the semester hours must be the same.
 Prerequisite: Permission of the instructor.
-For business majors using this course as a selective, additional prerequisites include completion of 45 semester hours, overall and institution GPAs of 2.50 or better, successful completion of required proficiency tests and completion of ACCT 201, MATH 211 or BA 225, ECON 101 or ECON 202, and ENGL 275 with a "C" or better.
-One to six semester hours.
+For business majors using this course as a selective, additional prerequisites include completion of 45 semester hours, institutional GPA of 2.5 or better, completion of ACCT 201, MATH 211 or BA 225, ECON 101 or ECON 201 or ECON 202, and ENGL 275 with a "C" or better.
+One to six semester hours